how to uninstall MacKeeper – updated

 This post has been refined and improved over time thanks to suggestions and replies made in the Comments and on Apple Support Communities.
 Thanks especially to Al, Lyndon and Jack.

-Posted on September 21, 2011, in OS X Lion, Snow Leopard and tagged 911, 911 bundle, ตัดออก, ลบทิ้ง, ลบออก, เอาออก, bad, bundle, buy, delet, delete, desinstalar, Dock, encryption, fake, fraud, get rid off, good, how to, keeper, mac keeper, MacDefender, MacKeeper, mac_keeper, malware, opinion, purchase, remove, remove from dock, review, safe, scam, should, testimonial, trash, trojan, uninstal, uninstall, unintsall, unistall, virus, WINE, zeobit.
+Posted on September 21, 2011, in OS X Lion, Performance, Security-2, Snow Leopard and tagged 911 bundle, ตัดออก, ลบทิ้ง, ลบออก, เอาออก, bad, bundle, buy, delet, delete, desinstalar, Dock, encryption, fake, fraud, get rid off, good, how to, keeper, mac keeper, MacDefender, MacKeeper, mac_keeper, malware, opinion, purchase, remove, remove from dock, review, safe, scam, should, testimonial, Trash-2, trojan, uninstal, uninstall, unintsall, unistall, virus, WINE, zeobit.
 Bookmark the permalink.
-606 Comments.
+2 Comments.